wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/7-lab.md

 	> [!div class="mx-imgBorder"]
 	> [![alt text](../media/lab-4-ssm.png)](../media/lab-4-ssm.png#lightbox)

-1. In the **Share Dashboard** pane (located at the right), in the **Grant Access To** box, commence typing the account name of your classroom partner---when it is listed, select it.
+1. In the **Share Dashboard** pane (located at the right), in the **Grant Access To** box, commence typing the account name of your classroom partner, when it is listed, select it.

-1. Review the available options---but do not change them.
+1. Review the available options, but do not change them.

 1. At the bottom of the pane, click **Share**.